EddyAghaie/Esp32Gifplayer-on-1.8-inch-display/README.md

 # Esp32Gifplayer-on-1.8-inch-display
-A high-performance full-screen GIF player for ESP32, featuring smooth playback, Wi-Fi-based GIF uploads, and storage in LittleFS.
+A high-speed GIF player for ESP32 with a 1.8-inch SPI TFT display.
+GIF files can be uploaded over Wi-Fi and stored in LittleFS for fast and smooth playback directly from the ESP32.